fathonyfath/pong-using-image-view/README.md

 # pong-using-image-view
-Demoing how you can manipulate Android View on Thread
+Demo on how you can manipulate Android View on Thread